nwyche9/Java_Data_Algo/README.md

   This is a repository of data structures and algorithms written in the Java programming language.

-  Hashtables is my Java implementation of a hashtable while not using the JDK.
+  Hashtable is my Java implementation of a hashtable while not using the JDK.